P4TOLINO06/P4TOLINO06/knowme.md

-- 👋 Hi, I’m Eduardo (@P4TOLINO)
+- 👋 Hi, I'm Eduardo (@P4TOLINO)
-- 👀 I’m interested in Develop my knowledge in programming, specifically in the Python and C++ language
+- 👀 I'm interested in Develop my knowledge in programming, specifically in the Python and C++ language
-- 🌱 I’m currently learning Python and C++
+- 🌱 I'm currently learning Python and C++
 - 📫 How to reach me @edunj2@gmail.com or Instagram @P4TOLINO06

 <!---